 Productivity refers to the number of units manufactured in a given period of time.
 Do you have a set goal for what the productivity output should be for your business within a certain timeframe (week, month, quarter, or year)?
 If your goal supports the production of 100 units per week, for example, how many actual units are produced at the end of that week?
 If you come up short, what adjustments do you need to make to hit production targets?
 What are the second-order consequences?
 Are you going to miss delivery dates for a key customer?
 The manufacturing sector, with its in-time delivery model, leaves little slack for missed shipments.

 Secondly, you need to understand your efficiency rates.
 Of those 100 units, were any of them returned because of a defect?
 Do you have an identified target efficiency rate for your business?
 Many manufacturing companies operate around 60-80% efficiency.
 Does that number line up with your overall business targets and the number of units that need to be sold to achieve your business goals?
-If your current business efficiency number is not where you want it to be, it’s important to examine your process to look for ways to improve those efficiencies, eliminate redundancies and streamline the process.
+If your current business efficiency number is not where you want it to be, it’s important to examine your process to look for ways to improve those efficiencies, eliminate redundancies and streamline the process (check out our leader's guide to implementing OKRs.)

 What’s the old adage?
 You can make something good, cheap, or fast, but never all three.
 Take some time to assess your productivity and efficiency numbers and how they compare with the business goals you’ve set.
 It is extremely hard to fill all the manufacturing jobs in the United States (and globally) with enough skilled employees, so you need to ensure your development teams are working optimally.